 Healthy Congregation Policies

-All persons (including Fellowship members, friends, visitors, guests, youth, and adults) who participate in any Fellowship programs or activities are expected to abide by the Fellowship’s Covenant of Right Relations as well as Fellowship policies regarding unacceptable behavior, alcohol use, physical and sexual abuse, and safety.
+All adults and youth (including members, friends, guests, and visitors) who participate in any Fellowship programs or activities are expected to honor the Fellowship’s Covenant of Right Relations.

 Alcohol Use Policy